arjuna302005/FILE-MANAGEMENT-TOOL/README.md

 📌 Overview

-This C++ application is a console-based Employee Record System that demonstrates the basics of file handling using fstream.
+This C++ application is a console-based Book Record System that demonstrates the basics of file handling using fstream.
 It allows users to:

-📝 Write employee data to a binary file.
+📝 Write Book data to a binary file.

 ➕ Append new records.

-📖 Read and display all saved employee records.
+📖 Read and display all saved Book records.

 It uses Object-Oriented Programming (OOP) principles with class inheritance and encapsulation to manage employee data.